cygnus666/Circuit-Sword/_Footer.md

-_The Circuit Sword is neither supported nor endorsed by any registered trademark owner or company mentioned in this wiki._
+_The Circuit Sword is neither supported nor endorsed by any registered trademark owner or company mentioned or pictured in this wiki._

 _All product names, trademarks and registered trademarks are property of their respective owners.
 All company, product and service names used in this wiki are for identification purposes only.
 Use of these names,trademarks and brands does not imply endorsement._